mustafabozkaya/NLP_Notebooks/README.md

 This repository is licensed under the MIT License.
 See `LICENSE` for more information.

+## Other_Notebooks
+Here are some other NLP resources you might find helpful:

+- **[Natural Language Processing with Python](https://www.nltk.org/book/)**: This book provides a practical introduction to NLP using the Python programming language and the Natural Language Toolkit (NLTK).
+- **[Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/)**: This book provides a comprehensive introduction to NLP and speech processing, covering both statistical and symbolic approaches.
+- **[spaCy](https://spacy.io/)**: spaCy is an open-source library for advanced NLP in Python.
+It's designed specifically for production use and helps you build applications that process and "understand" large volumes of text.
+- **[Gensim](https://radimrehurek.com/gensim/)**: Gensim is an open-source library for unsupervised topic modeling and natural language processing, using modern statistical machine learning.
+- **[Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/)**: Stanford CoreNLP is a suite of production-ready natural language processing tools written in Java.
+It provides a set of human language technology tools that can be used to analyze text data.
+- **[AllenNLP](https://allennlp.org/)**: AllenNLP is an open-source NLP research library built on PyTorch.
+It provides a suite of pre-built models for common NLP tasks, as well as a framework for building custom models.

+Here are some other NLP notebook repositories:

+- **[nlp-with-transformers/notebooks](https://github.com/nlp-with-transformers/notebooks)**: This repository contains example code from the O’Reilly book “Natural Language Processing with Transformers”.
+- **[nlptown/nlp-notebooks](https://github.com/nlptown/nlp-notebooks)**: This repository contains a collection of notebooks for natural language processing.
+- **[nlp-with-transformers](https://github.com/nlp-with-transformers)**: This repository contains notebooks and materials for the O’Reilly book “Natural Language Processing with Transformers”.

 I hope this helps!
-Let me know if you have any other questions. 😊
+Let me know if you have any other questions. 😊 I hope this helps!😊